-The following is an explanation of each OPCON level, and Charleston County moved to OPCON 1 at 6:30 p.m. on Thursday, Sept.
-4:
+The following is an explanation of each OPCON level, and Charleston County remains at OPCON 1 (Friday, Sept.
+5):

 - 5: Day-to-day operations to include normal training and exercises. - 4: Possibility of an emergency or disaster situation that may require a limited or full activation of the County's Emergency Operations Center. - 3: Disaster or emergency situation likely or imminent.
 Full or partial activation of the County's Emergency Operations Center; activate County Emergency Operations Plan. - 2: Disaster or emergency situation in effect; maximum preparedness level; full activation of the County's Emergency Operations Center. - 1: Disaster or emergency situation in effect; full-fledged emergency response operations on-going; highest state of emergency operations.